Note Taking Manual

 Switching back to

-so we don't get crap from the graphic export:library(tidyverse) rnorm(9) %>% hist()
+:results valueso we don't get crap from the graphic export:library(tidyverse) rnorm(9) %>% hist()

 We can see that this gives us a popup, which we don't really want, instead, let's deal with an inline image, previously I was able to acheive this by using

-bullshit and deal with it all from R, it's not as nice but theres not much I can do about that.library("ggplot2") # Using SVG is also an option, but LaTeX sucks. svg(filename="pipe.svg") # Give the filename of the plot and a Description plotname="chocolatemouselamp" description= "Just a test to get =org-babel= plots" # Export the Plot into the working directory png(filename=paste0(plotname, ".png")) print(qplot(mpg, wt, data = mtcars)) dev.off() # Print the =org-mode= link syntax print(paste0( "\n", "Output:", "\n", "[[./", plotname, ".png", "]]"))
+:results output graphics, that's since stopped working, it would probably better to just bypass the brokenorg-babelbullshit and deal with it all from R, it's not as nice but theres not much I can do about that.library("ggplot2") # Using SVG is also an option, but LaTeX sucks. svg(filename="pipe.svg") # Give the filename of the plot and a Description plotname="chocolatemouselamp" description= "Just a test to get =org-babel= plots" # Export the Plot into the working directory png(filename=paste0(plotname, ".png")) print(qplot(mpg, wt, data = mtcars)) dev.off() # Print the =org-mode= link syntax print(paste0( "\n", "Output:", "\n", "[[./", plotname, ".png", "]]"))

 Output: